Academic and career pathways

 High school to Vocational Education and Training (VET) pathway

 VET providers offer a range of short courses, certificates, diplomas, and associate and bachelor degree programs that combine theoretical and practical job-focused training.
 Australian VET study provides graduates with job-ready skills and internationally recognised qualifications.
-The Training and Further Education Queensland (TAFE) is one VET provider with a network made up of seven regions across Queensland https://tafeqld.edu.au/
+The Technical and Further Education Queensland (TAFE) is one VET provider with a network made up of seven regions across Queensland https://tafeqld.edu.au/

 VET at high school